Article revised 3 June 2020.

 And it is certainly not the Charles Mansom song with the same name which has totally different lyrics and structure.
 No connection there.

-Here’s the video… Stay with it – the video runs on through the rehearsal of the whole show but with breaks which take you from one song to another and from one video recording to another.
+First, here’s the video… And you might want to stay with it – the video runs on through the rehearsal of the whole show but with breaks which take you from one song to another and from one video recording to another.

 All in all “I once knew a man” is a jolly bouncy blues song with the catch phrase “seems like only yesterday he done pass this way, oh I once knew a man” and if it had ever appeared on an album it would have been a popular favourite, I am absolutely sure.
-It could also have been a great opener for concerts – a better started that “Tweedle Dum” which was used so many times.
+It could also have been a great opener for concerts – a better started that “Tweedle Dum” which was used so often at one time in the Never Ending Tour.

 The blues format is elongated to accommodate the extra phrases in the opening of each verse: